mattermost/mattermost-load-test/README.md

 ## Compliling for non master branch Mattermost

+Note that the loadtests only support master and possibly 1 version back (although you may need to use a branch)

 1. Edit the `glide.yaml` file under `github.com/mattermost/platform` change `version: master` to the branch you want to build against.
 For a release the branch is called `release-x-x`, eg `release-3.9`
 2. run `make clean`
 3. run `make package`